briamorr/IntersightAlarmMonitor/README.md

 5. Upload my-deployment-package.zip to Lambda Function
 6. Set timeout to 8 seconds on AWS Lambda Function
 7. Create AWS Event Bridge to run Lambda Function at a fixed interval every 15 minutes

-“Copyright (c) 2020 Cisco Systems, Inc. and/or its affiliates”